 Applications are invited for Australia Awards Fellowships for individuals from developing countries to undertake short-term study and professional development in Australia.
-This is a year-long fellowship programme.
+This is a year-long program.

-Fellowship aims to strengthen partnerships and links between Australian organisations and partner organisations in developing countries, in support of Australia’s economic diplomacy and public diplomacy objectives.
+Award aims to strengthen partnerships and links between Australian organizations and partner organizations in developing countries, in support of Australia’s economic diplomacy and public diplomacy objectives.

-Applicants must have an adequate level of English language ability to be able to fully participate in the program, including an ability to complete the Fellow’s Completion Survey at the conclusion of their Fellowship.
+- Language Requirement: Applicants must have an adequate level of English language ability to be able to fully participate in the program, including an ability to complete the Fellow’s Completion Survey at the conclusion of their education.

-- Australian organisations may request additional funding of up to $10,000 for bilateral Fellowships and $20,000 for multilateral Fellowships to conduct eligible follow-up activities in the partner country or regions.
+- Australian organizations may request additional funding of up to $10,000 for bilateral awrads and $20,000 for multilateral awards to conduct eligible follow-up activities in the partner country or regions.

 - Fellows participating in follow-up activities in their home countries will be required to complete the Fellows Completion Survey in two parts.

-- DFAT will pilot offering support to Australian organisations establishing new links where the applicant has demonstrated a strong understanding of the country and context in which they propose to work.
+- DFAT will pilot offering support to Australian organizations establishing new links where the applicant has demonstrated a strong understanding of the country and context in which they propose to work.

 - Two new themes have been added to the list of development issues:

-- Innovation and Science fellowships, which advance the Australian Government’s National Innovation and Science Agenda through international exchange to promote links between research and institutions and businesses; and Tropical Health and Medical Research.
+- Innovation and Science educations, which advance the Australian Government’s National Innovation and Science Agenda through an international exchange to promote links between research and institutions and businesses; and Tropical Health and Medical Research.